 Chong, J, Cooley, H, Dickinson, M, Turner, AJ & White, S 2018, 'Managing drought in urban centres – Lessons from Australia' in Wilhite, DA & Puwarty, RS (eds), Drought and Water Crises: Science Technology and Management Issues, Taylor and Francis.

-Turner, AJ, White, S & Hilaire, J 2018, 'Pushing the boundaries of sustainable development: The case of Central Park, Sydney' in Ruming, K (ed), Urban Regeneration in Australia Policies, Processes and Projects of Contemporary Urban Change.
+White, S, Turner, A & Hilaire, J 2018, 'Pushing the boundaries of sustainable development: The case of Central Park, Sydney' in Ruming, K (ed), Urban Regeneration in Australia Policies, Processes and Projects of Contemporary Urban Change, Routledge, London, pp. 204-226.View/Download from: UTS OPUS or Publisher's site

 Retamal, M.L., Turner, A.J. & White, S. 2010, 'The water-energy-climate nexus: systems thinking and virtuous circles' in Howe, C., Smith, J. & Henderson, J. (eds), Climate Change and Water: International perspectives on mitigation and adaptation, American Water Works Association and IWA Publishing, Denver, USA and London, UK, pp. 99-109.View/Download from: UTS OPUS